hikaya-io/hakawati/CONTRIBUTING.md

 > **Note:**
 > * All pull requests should be based off of the `develop` branch.
-> * All branch names should follow the issue number such as: ACT-001.
-The numbering should follow the auto-generated GitHub issue number.

 ## Commits

 We use Github to track **Issues** and **Pull Requests** for all our work.
-When making commits, please ensure that you have create a separate branch off of the `develop` branch before you begin making changes to the source code.
+When making commits, please ensure that you have created a separate branch off of the `develop` branch before you begin making changes to the source code.

 Feel free to make commits as often as possible to your branch.
-If the issue you are working on has been open for a few days, consider pulling in the latest changes to keep in up to date with the `develop` branch before you create a Pull Request.
+If the issue you are working on has been open for a few days, consider rebasing your branch to `develop` branch get the latest changes before you create a Pull Request.
 This will help you avoid merge conflicts when raising your Pull Request.

 ### Commit message format
 To ensure commit messages are readable when going through project history, we use a common commit message format.
 The message format by [Angular](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) is very comprehensive and we find it useful to follow.